seven1m/load_and_authorize_resource/README.md

 This was inspired heavily by functionality in the [CanCan](https://github.com/ryanb/cancan) gem, but extracted to work mostly independent of any authorization library.

+## Assumptions

+This library assumes your app follows some (fairly common) conventions:

+1. Your controller name matches your model name, e.g. "NotesController" for the "Note" model.
+2. You have a method on your (Application)Controller called `current_user` that returns your User model.
+3. Your User model has methods like `can_read?`, `can_update?`, `can_delete?`, etc. (This works great with [Authority](https://github.com/nathanl/authority) gem, but naturally can work with any authorization library, given you/it defines those methods.)
+4. You have a method on your controller that returns the resource parameters, e.g. `note_params`.
+You're probably already doing this if you're using [StrongParameters](https://github.com/rails/strong_parameters) or Rails 4.

 ## Loading and Authorizing the Resource

 ```ruby